Wedding Photography at Chelsea Old Town Hall/Register Office

 Chelsea Old Town Hall Wedding Photography Rooms

 The Brydon Room: The beautifully elegant Brydon Room has an interior tastefully decorated in yellow and seats 38 guests.
-It features a fairly long aisle for you as a couple or the bride alone to walk down (if you choose to uphold this tradition).
+It features a reasonably long aisle for you as a couple or the bride alone to walk down (if you choose to uphold this tradition).

 Kensington Town Hall Wedding Photography Rooms

-Famous Marriages: Reasons for it’s Iconic Status
+Illustrious Marriages: Reasons for the Iconic Status

-Also Consider>> Camden Town Hall for Your Civil Marriage
+Also Consider>> Camden Town Hall for Your Civil Marriage.

 The Royal Borough of Kensington & Chelsea Registrars